fetchai/agents-aea/docs/generic-skills.md

 where `SOME_ADDRESS` is replaced with the appropriate value.
 -->

-Then, in the buyer, run this command (replace `SOME_ADDRESS` with the correct value as described above):
+Then, configure the buyer to connect to this same local ACN by running the following command in the buyer terminal, replacing `SOME_ADDRESS` with the value you noted above:
 ``` bash
 aea config set --type dict vendor.fetchai.connections.p2p_libp2p.config \
 '{